cudapuca0/human-rights-activist-risk-prediction/README.md

 - Social Impact

 It challenged me technically, pushed me outside my comfort zone, and gave me the opportunity to apply analytical tools to a real-world issue affecting communities across the globe.

-Looking back, I am proud not because of a model's accuracy or a statistically significant coefficient, but because this work helped me better understand a complex problem and showed me how data can be used to ask important questions.

 ---